Kris-Nale314/Kris-Nale314/README.md

 ### Current Research Interests

+#### 🧩 Modular AI Architectures
-**🧩 Modular AI Architectures**: Developing component-based systems that can evolve independently while maintaining integration integrity
+Developing component-based systems that can evolve independently while maintaining integration integrity, focusing on composable patterns that allow rapid adaptation to new use cases and technologies.

+#### 🤖 Multi-Agent Orchestration
-**🤖 Multi-Agent Orchestration**: Creating frameworks for agent collaboration that balance autonomy with coordination
+Creating frameworks for agent collaboration that balance autonomy with coordination, exploring how specialized AI agents can work together to solve complex problems through structured interaction patterns.

+#### 🔍 Advanced Retrieval Systems
-**🔍 Advanced Retrieval Systems**: Designing hierarchical, context-aware retrieval methods that enhance precision while preserving broad knowledge access
+Designing hierarchical, context-aware retrieval methods that enhance precision while preserving broad knowledge access, with particular focus on multi-level chunking strategies for large document collections.

+#### 🖼️ Multimodal AI Integration
-**🖼️ Multimodal AI Integration**: Exploring how text, image, and video understanding can be combined for richer AI capabilities
+Exploring how text, image, and video understanding can be combined for richer AI capabilities, focusing on architectures that maintain context across different modalities while preserving interpretability.

-**🛡️ AI Safety & Alignment**: Implementing practical approaches to ensure AI systems remain aligned with human values as they evolve
+#### 🛡️ AI Safety & Alignment
+Implementing practical approaches to ensure AI systems remain aligned with human values as they evolve, developing monitoring frameworks that detect and mitigate drift in system behavior and outputs.

+#### 📊 Explainable AI Decisions
-**📊 Explainable AI Decisions**: Building transparency mechanisms that make complex AI decisions intelligible to various stakeholders
+Building transparency mechanisms that make complex AI decisions intelligible to various stakeholders, creating multi-resolution explanations that adapt to different user needs and technical backgrounds.

+#### 🔄 Continuous Learning Systems
-**🔄 Continuous Learning Systems**: Developing architectures that learn and adapt from operational feedback without destabilizing
+Developing architectures that learn and adapt from operational feedback without destabilizing, focusing on incremental improvement patterns that maintain performance while incorporating new capabilities.

 ## 🤝 Collaboration Philosophy